Harish-Chandra bimodules over rational Cherednik algebras: Introduction

-In this paper we extend the above mentioned result by giving a characterization of the category of HC bimodules with full support over the rational Cherednik algebra $H_c(W)$, where $W$ is a Coxeter group and $c$ is {\it any} parameter, see Subsection \ref{subsection:HC} for the definition of the support of a HC bimodule.
-Namely, we prove the following result.
+In this paper, we generalize the previous result by giving a description of the category $\overline{\HC}(c,c')$ of all HC $H_{c}\text{-}H_{c'}$-bimodules modulo the full subcategory whose objects are HC bimodules whose singular support is strictly contained in $(\hh\oplus\hh^{*})/W$, see Subsection \ref{subsection:HC} for the definition of the singular support of a HC bimodule.
+Here, we allow $W$ to be \emph{any} complex reflection group, and the parameters $c, c'$ are arbitrary.
+First of all, if $\fp \cong \CC^{|\cS/W|}$ denotes the space of all parameters for the Cherednik algebra, there is a lattice $\fp_{\ZZ} \subseteq \fp$ that generalizes the notion of integrality mentioned in the previous paragraph, see Subsection \ref{subsect:lattice} for a precise definition.
+Associated to $W$, there is a product of symmetric groups (the Namikawa-Weyl group) that acts on $\fp$ in an affine way, see Subsection \ref{subsect:nami}.
+For a parameter $c$, we construct in Subsection \ref{subsect:subgroup} a normal subgroup $W_{c} \subseteq W$ satisfying the following properties:

+\begin{enumerate} \item $W_{c}$ is a reflection group. \item $W_{c} = \{1\}$ if and only if $c$ is in the Namikawa-Weyl group orbit of an integral parameter.
+If $c$ is generic, then $W_{c} = W$. \item $W_{c} = W_{c'}$ provided that either (i) $c - c'$ is integral, or (ii) $c$ and $c'$ are conjugate under the Namikawa-Weyl group action. \end{enumerate}

-\begin{theorem} Let $W$ be a Coxeter group, and let $c \in \CC[\cS]^W$.
-Let $W'$ be the subgroup of $W$ generated by the reflections $s \in \cS$ such that $c(s)\not\in \ZZ$.
-Then, the category of HC $H_c$-bimodules with full support modulo those with smaller support is equivalent, as a tensor category, to the category of finite dimensional representations of the group $W/W'$. \end{theorem}
+\begin{theorem} Let $W$ be a complex reflection group, and let $c, c' \in \CC[\cS]$ be conjugation invariant functions.
+The following is true. \begin{enumerate} \item The category $\overline{\HC}(c,c')$ is nonzero if and only if there exists $\sigma$ in the Namikawa-Weyl group such that $c - \sigma c' \in \fp_{\ZZ}$. \item If $\overline{\HC}(c,c')$ is nonzero, then it is equivalent to the category of representations of the group $W/W_{c}$.
+If $c = c'$, this is an equivalence of monoidal categories. \end{enumerate} \end{theorem}